carlosfrias/bootstrap-cloudshell-project/tutorial.md

-## Introduction to Bootstrap Project Manager
+## Bootstrap a GCP Project using this project manager

-This purpose of this tutorial is to enable you to get stated quickly managing a GCP project.
+The purpose of this tutorial is to enable you to get stated quickly managing a GCP project.
 The steps needed include:

 1. Configure your credentials.